apcurran/Pokedex-API/README.md

     - Real-time search filter for Pokemon

-    - Clickable Pokemon cards display a separate pop-up modal with detailed information on a specific character
+    - Clickable Pokemon cards display a separate popover modal (native implementation) with detailed information on a specific character

-    - Event delegation
+    - Event delegation utilized

 - CSS Grid and Flexbox used throughout